pmahnke/mahnke-cocktails/recipe_processed/pina_colada.md

     },
     {
       "@type": "HowToStep",
       "text": "- Special Prep: Use an emersion blender directly in the shaker tin.
-Blend intill frothy."
+Blend until frothy."
     }
     ],
   "recipeYield": "1 cocktail",